James Bell (rugby league)

-He previously played for the New Zealand Warriors in the NRL, the Leigh Centurions in the Super League, and Leigh and Toulouse Olympique in the Betfred Championship.
+He previously played for the New Zealand Warriors in the NRL, the Leigh Centurions in the Super League, and Leigh and Toulouse Olympique in the Championship.

 Background

 Bell was born in Auckland, New Zealand, and is of Scottish and Māori descent.

 He played his junior rugby league for the Papakura Sea Eagles, before being signed by the New Zealand Warriors.

 Playing career

 Early career

 In 2014, Bell played for the New Zealand Warriors' NYC team.
 In October 2014, he played in the Warriors' 2014 NYC Grand Final win over the Brisbane Broncos.
 In 2015, he graduated to the Warriors' New South Wales Cup team and in 2016 he was named the side's man of the year.
 Also in 2016, he captained the New Zealand Māori rugby league team.

 2017

 Bell played in the 2017 NRL Auckland Nines.

 After making over 50 appearances with the Warriors' reserve team, Bell made his NRL debut for the Warriors against the Cronulla-Sutherland Sharks in round 21 of the 2017 NRL season.